Why Eco-Friendly Pressure Washing Matters for Houston

 Published February 28, 2026

 When a pressure washing crew cleans your driveway, the water does not simply evaporate.
-It flows across the surface, picks up every chemical and contaminant applied during the cleaning process, and runs into the nearest storm drain.
-In Houston, that storm drain connects to a network of bayous and channels that feed directly into Galveston Bay and the Gulf of Mexico.
-Unlike sanitary sewer water, stormwater in Houston receives zero treatment before entering natural waterways.
+It flows across the surface, can pick up cleaning products and surface residue, and may run toward the nearest storm drain.
+In Houston, storm drains connect to a network of bayous and channels that feed toward Galveston Bay and the Gulf of Mexico, so runoff planning matters.

 That is why the products used during pressure washing matter as much as the technique.
-And it is why ProTouch PowerWash has built our entire business around EPA-compliant, biodegradable cleaning solutions.
+Product selection, dwell time, and runoff planning should all be considered before work begins.

 Houston's Stormwater System: A Direct Line to the Gulf